Korey Lee Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings (2022)

-- The Orioles pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings put together by the Orioles pitching staff last season ranked 25th in MLB.

-- The Orioles' 3.97 team ERA ranked 17th across all MLB pitching staffs.

-- Orioles pitchers combined to give up 171 total home runs at a rate of 1.1 per game (14th in baseball).
+- Orioles pitchers combined to allow 171 total home runs last year (1.1 per game).
+That ranked 14th in baseball.

-- The righty's last appearance was on Wednesday against the Toronto Blue Jays, when he threw six scoreless innings while giving up five hits.
+- In his most recent outing on Thursday against the Toronto Blue Jays, the righty threw eight innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.